Advocacy & Policy

 Legislative Action Center

-NAHC enpowers its members to use social media to make our case to Congress.
+NAHC empowers its members to use social media to make our case to Congress.

 You’ll become an effective advocate by using our digital grassroots advocacy tools.
-They make it easy for NAHC members to contact their elected officials and take action on issues that matter for home care and hospice.
-Our cutting-edge Phone2Action platform places social media at your fingertips, letting you join in campaigns that reach elected officials via email, Twitter, Facebook, and phone calls.
-As mobile technology rockets ahead, we bring you, too, onboard.
+We make it easy for NAHC members to contact their elected officials and take action on issues that matter for home care and hospice.
+Our cutting-edge Phone2Action platform puts access to your lawmakers at your fingertips, letting you join in campaigns that reach elected officials via Twitter and Facebook.

 Become an advocate!
-Join our efforts by simply texting “NAHCaction” to 52886 and following the instructions.
-Visit https://p2a.co/zr0juwz
+Join our efforts by simply texting “NAHCaction” to 52886 and following the instructions or visit https://p2a.co/zr0juwz to get started.

 One of NAHC’s primary goals is the promotion of the highest quality care to individuals in need of home care and hospice services through the enrichment of home care clinician’s.
-The Clinician’s Corner offers nurses and therapists valuable links to best practices and professional resources. – More Information
+The Clinician’s Corner offers nurses and therapists valuable links to best practices and professional resources.
+Learn More

 The Center for Health Care Law is a public interest law firm, established by NAHC in January 1987.
-The purpose of the law firm is to help protect the rights of the elderly, disabled, handicapped, and chronically ill who require health care services. – More Information
+The purpose of the law firm is to help protect the rights of the elderly, disabled, handicapped, and chronically ill who require health care services.
+Learn More